What comes to mind when you hear the word intimacy?

-Take turns in sharing and make sure that there is equal space for both/all the partners to share.
+Take turns in sharing and ensure equal space for both/all the partners to share.
 At the end of the exercise, thank each other.
 If you feel comfortable diving deeper, share how it made you feel to talk or listen.

 Exercise 5: Rediscover Kissing

 A kiss is a powerful means of connection.
-It is to be cherished and explored – not just as a foreplay or aftermath of sex.
+It should be cherished and explored – not just as foreplay or aftermath of sex.

 Here’s what to do:

 Devote time for just kissing.